MiddleSchoolStudent/BotBrowser/README.md

 1. **Download**: Get the installer for your OS from [Releases](https://github.com/MiddleSchoolStudent/BotBrowser/releases) page.

-  - ⚠️ For MacOS Binary, if you get this error: `"Chromium" is damaged and can't be opened`, you may need to run this command:
+  - ⚠️ For MacOS Binary, if you encounter the error: `"Chromium" is damaged and can't be opened`, you may need to run this command:

     ```bash
     xattr -rd com.apple.quarantine Chromium.app
     ```

+  - ⚠️ For Windows Binary, if you encounter the error `STATUS_ACCESS_VIOLATION`, it may be resolved by adding the `--no-sandbox` flag when launching the application.

 2. **Cross-Platform Profiles**:
   We offer demo [Profiles](profiles) for demonstration purposes.
 They are **cross-compatible**, allowing seamless fingerprint emulation on any system.
 For example, a macOS profile works on Ubuntu or a Windows profile on macOS **without compatibility issues**.